cl-volume-renderer/cl-volume-renderer/README.md

 ninja
 ```

-This will automatically download stb & imgui
+This will automatically download stb & imgui.

-Binary to launch the application: ./app/volume-renderer *nrrd-file* *hdr-environment-map*
+Launch application: ./app/volume-renderer *nrrd-file* *hdr-environment-map*

+Controls:
+* Movement: W,A,S,D,E,Q
+  * Modifier: Shift, Ctrl
+* Update frame: R

-Notice: You can also use regular jpg or png for the environment map.
+Notice: You can also use regular jpg or png files for the environment map.

 # Platforms
 Tested on: